Sriram-atgithub/Resume-Analyser-using-GEMINI-VISION-PRO/README.md

-### Resume Analyser with Gemini Vision Pro
+## Resume Analyser with Gemini Vision Pro
-#### This project is a web application designed to analyze resumes and provide insights for job seekers.
-It leverages the power of Google's Generative AI model, Gemini Vision Pro, to extract valuable information and identify strengths, weaknesses, and missing skills in relation to a specific job description.
+### This project is a web application designed to analyze resumes and provide insights for job seekers.
+It leverages the power of Google's Generative AI model, Gemini Vision Pro, to extract valuable information and identify strengths, weaknesses, and missing skills with a specific job description.

 **Dependencies**
 _Libraries:_